La Argentina (dancer): Early life

 Antonia Mercé y Luque, known by her stage name La Argentina, was born in Buenos Aires, Argentina, to professional Spanish dancers Manuel Mercé and Josefina Luque.
-At the age of four, she began her dance career in ballet, primarily trained by her father.
-She made her debut performance at the Teatro Real in Madrid, Spain, at the age of nine, and became a star dancer at the Madrid Opera by the age of eleven.
-After the death of her father, La Argentina retired from ballet and began studying native Spanish dances with her mother at the age of 14.
+At the age of four, she began her dance career in classical ballet, primarily trained by her father.
+She made her debut performance at the Teatro Real in Madrid, Spain, at the age of nine, and became a principal dancer at the Madrid Opera by the age of eleven.
+After the death of her father, at the age of 14, La Argentina retired from ballet and began studying native Spanish dances with her mother.

 Career

-At the beginning of her career, La Argentina faced disapproval in her dancing style from society, which prevented her from performing in theaters and concerts.
-She performed in venues accessible to her, such as café cantantés and music halls.
+At the beginning of her career, La Argentina faced disapproval in her folkloristic dancing style from society, which prevented her from performing in theaters and concerts.
+She performed in venues accessible to her, such as café chantants and popular music halls.

 Before World War I, La Argentina traveled to Paris, where she performed at various prominent locations like the Moulin Rouge and the Théâtre des Champs-Élysées.
 Later on, she developed an interest in a Romani-style dance and adapted it into her own style.
-Her rendition of this dance inspired Metropolitan Opera star Rosa Ponselle to prepare the dances for her portrayal of Bizet's "Carmen" under La Argentina's guidance in 1935.
+Her rendition of this dance style inspired Metropolitan Opera star Rosa Ponselle to prepare the dances for her own choreography of Bizet's opera Carmen under La Argentina's guidance in 1935.
 Throughout her career, La Argentina embarked on six tours in North America, often accompanied by flamenco guitarist Carlos Montoya.

 Death

-On July 18, 1936, La Argentina died at the age of 46 in Bayonne, France.
+On July 18, 1936, La Argentina died at the age of 45 in Bayonne, France.